 Have Copies Of All Your Documents And Emergency Numbers

-Have copies of everything important.
-The ID of your passport, drivers license, emergency contacts, numbers to call your credit cards are lost or stolen.
+Have copies of all important documents.
+The ID page of your passport, drivers license, emergency contacts, numbers to call if your credit cards are lost or stolen.
 You can carry these copies in a separate location to their originals and have an online copy that you can access as well.
-We printed out all this information in small type onto little cards and laminated them.
+We printed out all this information in small type onto cards and laminated them.
 You can see a sample in our Packing List.